EntraptaJ/Github-Repo-Backup/README.md

-# Git Repo Backup
+# Github Repo Backup

-Git Repo Backup is a NodeJS Script that backs up all GitHub repositories owned by the user & token
+GitHub Repo Backup is a NodeJS Script that backs up all GitHub repositories owned by the user & token

+## Requirement

+You need to have

 ## Usage